-Author has written 68 stories for StarTrek: Voyager, StarTrek: The Next Generation, Drop Dead Diva, Orange Is the New Black, Matilda, Mathnet, Curious George, Girl Meets World, and X-Files.
+Author has written 71 stories for StarTrek: Voyager, StarTrek: The Next Generation, Drop Dead Diva, Orange Is the New Black, Matilda, Mathnet, Curious George, Girl Meets World, X-Files, Bones, Buffy: The Vampire Slayer, and Angel.

 This is the page for Singing Violin's post-wedding works.
-You can also communicate with Singing Violin through her bachelorette account.
+You can also communicate with Singing Violin (and see more of her stuff) through her bachelorette account.

 THANK YOU to Aunt Kathy for the lovely avatar.